 Sunwing Airlines to fold into WestJet within a year

-CALGARY - WestJet says it aims to wind down Sunwing Airlines and integrate the low-cost carrier into its mainline business by October of next year.
+WestJet said Friday it aims to wind down Sunwing Airlines and integrate the low-cost carrier into its mainline business by October of next year.

-WestJet, which bought the Toronto-based company's main airline and vacation divisions in May in a move representing a major consolidation of the aviation market, says Sunwing's 18 Boeing 737s and 2,000 employees will be folded into the Calgary-based carrier in a seamless transition.
+WestJet, which bought the Toronto-based company's main airline and vacation divisions in May in a major consolidation of the aviation market, said Sunwing's 18 Boeing 737s and 2,000 employees will be folded into the Calgary-based carrier in a "seamless transition."

 WestJet and Sunwing together make up 37 per cent of seat capacity on direct flights to sun destinations, and 72 per cent from Western Canada, according to a report from the Competition Bureau last fall.